 The Chinese E-Commerce market has exploded and we still see a high demand among foreign companies that wish to set up manufacturing operations in China.

 Still, doing business in China is not the easiest task on hand, and many stand on the sidelines, without knowing how to get started.
 With the introduction and rapid development of Free Trade Zones (FTZs), the Chinese government has made it remarkably easier to open and do business domestically.

-You can enjoy a number of benefits when using an FTZ, for example, lower taxes, more streamlined and efficient processes, the option to hire Chinese employees, and much more.
+You can enjoy many benefits when using an FTZ, for example, lower taxes, more streamlined and efficient processes, the option to hire Chinese employees, and much more.

-The FTZs will play a crucial part for China’s long-term development as developing country, and be important for the initiation and expansion of the One Belt One Road (OBOR) initiative.
+The FTZs will play a crucial part in China’s long-term development as a developing country and be important for the initiation and expansion of the One Belt One Road (OBOR) initiative.